kemckinnmsft/AIPLAB/instructions.md

 # Demonstrating Exchange Online Mail Flow Rules

 In this task, we will send emails to demonstrate the results of the Exchange Online mail flow rules we configured in the previous task.
 This will demonstrate some ways to protect your sensitive data and ensure a positive user experience with the product.

+> NOTE: Some of the steps in the exercise may be unnecessary if you do not have DLP rules configured for Credit Cards.
+If that is the case, simply skip over those steps.

 1. Switch to Client3.
 1. In Microsoft Outlook, click on the **New email** button.